 This is a big deal because high androgen levels are responsible for quite a few PCOS symptoms, including acne, unwanted hair growth, male pattern baldness, mood swings, infertility, irregular periods, and even high blood sugar.
 Spearmint can support weight loss goals too!

 While lowering testosterone, research finds that spearmint tea also increases the luteinizing hormone levels (LH) and follicle-stimulating hormone levels (FSH) in the body.
-These hormones regulate the menstrual cycle, improve regular sexual function, and even increase fertility!
+These hormones regulate the menstrual cycle, improve regular reproduction function, and even increase fertility!

 Try drinking spearmint tea twice a day and track your symptom improvements to see how this herbal tea may help you.